matkosoric/Data-Visualizations/Zeppelin/CroatianElectoralRegister/README.md

-Croatian Electorial Register
+Croatian Electoral Register
 ===================================================

-This Zeppelin notebook explores dataset of adresses with registered voters in Croatia.
+This Zeppelin notebook explores a dataset of addresses with registered voters in Croatia.
 Each record is an address with a matching number of registered voters.
-First visualization presents the ratio of voters per county, with grad Zagreb as a dominating region.
-Second visualization presents top ten streets with the most voters.
+First visualization presents the ratio of voters per county, with the Grad Zagreb County being the dominate region.
+Second visualization presents the top ten streets with the most voters.
 Most of them are in Zagreb, followed by Split and Osijek.
-The third visualization neglects information about voters and lists top 10 most common street names across different cities.
+The third visualization neglects information regarding voters and lists the top ten most common street names across different cities.
 Original csv file of over 100MB is saved as a gzip compressed parquet file and a regular gzip.

-### Original DataSet
+### The original Dataset

 * [Croatian Electorial Register - data.gov.hr](https://data.gov.hr/dataset/registar-biraca)